diveflo/WebcamLighting/README.md

 dotnet build
 ```

+## How does this work?

+### Is the webcam used

+Windows puts registry keys for each executable that ever used your webcam under `Computer\HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\CapabilityAccessManager\ConsentStore\webcam\NonPackaged`.
+Each of those keys has a `LastUsedTimeStop` subkey.
+If that is 0, the process/executable is currently using your webcam.

+### Where are the lights and how to control them

+Elgato Keylights are discovered using Bonjour which advertise under `_elg._tcp.local.`.
+These devices provide a REST Api on port `9123` to get and set the light's current state (on/off, brightness, color temperature).

 ## Extend for non-Windows and non-Elgato lights

 Currently, this tool only works for Windows-based systems and Elgato Keylights.
 However, this can be easily extended thanks to `.NET 5`.